-by Marsha Raynes, Director, Adoption and Infertility Support
+by Marsha Raynes, Program Manager, Adoption and Infertility Support

 November is National Adoption Month, intended to raise awareness of foster care adoption and a time to celebrate all families created through adoption.
 Not that we have to wait for November – we can celebrate the diversity of Jewish families created through adoption throughout the year!